bgunlp/hebrew_srl/README.md

 # Building a Hebrew FrameNet Lexical Resource from Parallel Movie Subtitles

+This work sets out to acquire Hebrew exemplar sentences with FrameNet annotations by projecting annotations from English.
+To this end, we use the [OpenSubtitles 2016](http://opus.nlpl.eu/OpenSubtitles2016.php) dataset of aligned English-Hebrew subtitles of movies and television shows.

 This repository contains the following:

 * Thesis in PDF format